hboutemy/sigstore-java-poc/README.md

 =======

-Simple Java PoC code (extracted from [sigstore-maven-plugin PoC](https://github.com/sigstore/sigstore-maven-plugin/pull/85)) to implement sigstore operations equivalent to `cosign sign-blob`, then be able to test it in any situation.
+Simple Java PoC code (extracted from [sigstore-maven-plugin PoC](https://github.com/sigstore/sigstore-maven-plugin/pull/85)) to implement sigstore operations equivalent to [`cosign sign-blob` in keyless mode](https://docs.sigstore.dev/cosign/working_with_blobs/#signing-blobs-as-files), then be able to test it in any situation.

 ## Build